Draftstars Review – Fantasy Sports Covered

 - Email only support

 Fantasy sports betting gained enormous popularity in the last several years.
 It became a thing in the US first, and then in 2016, Draftstars brought DFS betting to Australia.
 Local punters, including myself, instantly loved it.
 Later on, the company was acquired by PlayUp, which is one of the global leaders in fantasy sports.
 Draftstars is since then got the industry-leading DraftDay software that guarantees the best possible daily fantasy sports experience.

 Draftstars is still a 100% Australian company, meaning that they know exactly how to keep punters like us happy.
 There have been other platforms that tried to do this before, like SuperCoach for NRL or AFL, but those required a full-season commitment.
 Draftstars Australia made it possible to enjoy fantasy competitions based on a single game or series of games.

-The integration of local sports and leagues is one of their best features and the main reason why it is one of the best Aussie bookies on offer.
+The integration of local sports and leagues is one of their best features and the main reason why it is one of the best Australian betting agencies on offer.
 They didn’t just copy what bookies in the US did.
 Instead, Draftstars took their model and applied it to the Australian market.
 They are approved betting partners of the NRL and AFL, Draftstars covers most of Australia’s favourite sports events.
-They also feature plenty of international sports, such as European soccer and the full range of US leagues, such as NBA or NFL.
+They also feature plenty of international sports, such as European soccer and the full range of US leagues, such as NBA or NFL, all of which are easily accessible from the excellent Draftstars lobby.

 On top of all that, Draftstars has since started to offer racing as well.
 That wasn’t the case before, so I was pleasantly surprised when I realised that now you can enter both horse and greyhounds racing fantasy leagues.
 They cover both Australian and international racing events, including all of the biggest tournaments.
-I’ll explain how it works down below, so keep on scrolling.
+I’ll explain how it works later in this Draftstars review, so keep on scrolling.

 How Does Fantasy Sports Betting Work?